 U.S. students who have been absent from Iowa State University less than 12 months may be admitted as a returning student.
 If more than 12 months have elapsed since last enrolled, a U.S. student must apply for reentry to the university.
 All international students must apply for reentry regardless of the time away from the university.

-U.S. undergraduate and non-degree undergraduate students planning to return to Iowa State University after an absence of less than 12 months do not complete a reentry form; however, international undergraduate and non-degree undergraduate students planning to return to Iowa State University after an absence of less than 12 months must complete a reentry form.
+U.S. undergraduate and U.S. non-degree undergraduate students planning to return to Iowa State University after an absence of less than 12 months do not complete a reentry form; however, international undergraduate and international non-degree undergraduate students planning to return to Iowa State University after an absence of less than 12 months must complete a reentry form.

 Returning U.S. students and graduate students should contact the Office of the Registrar to have their records updated and registration access created.
 Students should contact their advisers or major professor to select courses and begin the registration process.

 Returning students who want to change their curricula should follow the same procedure as in-school students.
 Students who were dropped from enrollment at Iowa State University must obtain reinstatement by the Academic Standards Committee of the college that initiated the drop.
 (See below for policies that apply to requests for reinstatement.)

 Undergraduate and nondegree undergraduate (special) students who plan to attend Iowa State University after an absence of twelve months or more must complete a reentry form.
 Forms are available from http://www.registrar.iastate.edu/forms/.

 Students with a bachelor's degree who plan to take supporting graduate level coursework prior to applying for graduate degree admission should request a nondegree graduate admission application.